bocadilloproject/bocadillo/CONTRIBUTING.md

     return x + y
 ```

-For background on the benefits of type annotations, I recommend Stav Shamir's [The other (great) benefit of Python type annotations](https://medium.com/@shamir.stav_83310/the-other-great-benefit-of-python-type-annotations-896c7d077c6b).
+For background on the benefits of type annotations, we recommend Stav Shamir's [The other (great) benefit of Python type annotations](https://medium.com/@shamir.stav_83310/the-other-great-benefit-of-python-type-annotations-896c7d077c6b).

 If you need help when writing type annotations, be sure to check out the official documentation of the [typing] module.